 Central Coast Chapter

-The Central Coast Chapter plans to have another Zoom meeting in November, toward the end of the month, date & time to be determined.
-For more information or to participate, please email Mark Feeser at firstname.lastname@example.org
+The Central Coast Chapter plans to have another Zoom meeting in June, toward the end of the month, date & time to be determined.
+For more information and exact date, please email Mark Feeser at email@example.com

 Davis/Sacramento Dependency Counsel

-TOPIC: New Published Cases and discussion of current case issues.
+TOPIC: New Published Cases from May through August 2021 and discussion of current case issues.

 MCLE: 1.5 hrs.
 General MCLE and appellate specialization credit offered.

-FOR INFO: Contact Linda J. Conrad at email@example.com.
+FOR INFO: Please contact Linda J. Conrad at firstname.lastname@example.org for further details.